CHEM 5000 Special Problems (IND 0.0-6.0)

 CHEM 5620 Biochemical Metabolism (LEC 3.0)

 A continuation of Chem 5610.
 Catabolism and anabolism of carbohydrates, lipids, proteins, and nucleic acids.
 Photosynthesis, oxidative phosphorylation and membranes.
 Credit may not be given for both Chem 5620 and Chem 4620.
 Prerequisite: Chem 4610 or 5610.

 This course will educate on the interdisciplinary areas of bio-nanotechnology.
 Student will investigate the potential of nanoscience in advanced applications including DNA/protein nanotechnology, drug delivery, environmental biosensor and emerging biotechnology industries.
 Credit may not be given for both Chem 5630 and Chem 4630.
 Prerequisite: At least junior standing.

 CHEM 5640 Neurochemistry with Clinical Correlations (LEC 3.0)

 This course explores the chemical underpinnings of neurological phenomena.
 It covers the overall structure and function of neurons and glial cells, neurotransmission, signal transduction, and metabolism.
 A central focus of the course is relating these topics to processes such as learning and memory, as well as various pathological states.
-Chem 4610.
+Prerequisites: Chem 4610.